alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-28-rule-on-standing-for-a-minute-of-silence-in-memory-of-martyrs.md

 category: [fatwas, funerals]
 locale: en
 lang: en
-excerpt: This is considered as unacceptable or disapproved of by Islamic law and Muslims of sound intellect, and bid`ah,
+summary: This is considered as unacceptable or disapproved of by Islamic law and Muslims of sound intellect, and bid`ah,
 group6: true
 note: true
 article_taken_from: